MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/ndis-status-timestamp-current-config.md

 # NDIS_STATUS_TIMESTAMP_CURRENT_CONFIG

-Miniport drivers use the **NDIS_STATUS_TIMESTAMP_CURRENT_CONFIG** status indication to report the current timestamping configuration of the NIC hardware to NDIS and overlying drivers.
+Miniport drivers use the **NDIS_STATUS_TIMESTAMP_CURRENT_CONFIG** status indication to report the current timestamping configuration of the NIC hardware and miniport driver to NDIS and overlying drivers.

 This status indication represents which timestamping capabilities are currently enabled or disabled.
-For information about the status indication that is used to report the timestamping capabilities, see [**NDIS_STATUS_TIMESTAMP_CAPABILITY**](ndis-status-timestamp-capability.md).
+For information about the status indication driver use to report the timestamping capabilities, see [**NDIS_STATUS_TIMESTAMP_CAPABILITY**](ndis-status-timestamp-capability.md).

 ## Remarks

-During initialization, the miniport driver should indicate  current timestamping configuration from within its [**MiniportInitializeEx**](/windows-hardware/drivers/ddi/ndis/nc-ndis-miniport_initialize) function.
+During initialization, the miniport driver should indicate the current timestamping configuration from within its [**MiniportInitializeEx**](/windows-hardware/drivers/ddi/ndis/nc-ndis-miniport_initialize) function.
 The driver should:

 1. Initialize an [**NDIS_TIMESTAMP_CAPABILITIES**](/windows-hardware/drivers/ddi/ntddndis/ns-ntddndis-_ndis_timestamp_capabilities) structure with the current timestamping configuration.
 The  driver sets the members of the **NDIS_TIMESTAMP_CAPABILITIES** structure  as follows:
    * The miniport driver uses the **TimestampFlags** field to indicate its current timestamping configuration.

     > [!NOTE]
     > To determine which timestamping capabilities are currently enabled or disabled, the miniport reads the current values of the timestamping related keywords **\*PtpHardwareTimestamp** and **\*SoftwareTimestamp**.
-For more information on  using these keywords to enable the timestamping capabilities that the miniport and NIC hardware support, see [Standardized INF keywords for NDIS packet timestamping](standardized-inf-keywords-for-ndis-packet-timestamping.md).
+For more on using these keywords and how to determine which hardware timestamping capabilities to enable, see [Standardized INF keywords for NDIS packet timestamping](standardized-inf-keywords-for-ndis-packet-timestamping.md).

     > [!NOTE]
     > If an implementation finds both hardware and software timestamps as enabled through the keywords, then the miniport should only generate hardware timestamps and disable software timestamps.